angular/angular/aio/content/guide/glossary.md

 ## immutability

-The ability to alter the state of a value after its creation.
+The inability to alter the state of a value after its creation.
 [Reactive forms](#reactive-forms) perform immutable changes in that each change to the data model produces a new data model rather than modifying the existing one.
 [Template-driven forms](#template-driven-forms) perform mutable changes with `NgModel` and [two-way data binding](#data-binding) to modify the existing data model in place.

 {@a injectable}